bhumikagupta/bhumikagupta/README.md

 - 👋 Hi, I’m @bhumikagupta
 - 👀 I’m interested in all things tech!
-But I work mostly in Data Engineering/Science, ML, AI, NLP space right now.
+But I work mostly in the Data Engineering/Science, ML, AI, NLP space right now.
 - 📫 How to reach me bhumikagupta0206@gmail.com

 [comment]: <> ( 🌱 I’m currently learning ...)